-LATE ASSIGNMENTS:
+LATE WORK:

-Assignments are due in the manner as directed in Canvas.

-- 1. Assignments not submitted per Canvas instructions but received within 24 hours will be given a starting grade of 80.
-Any deficiencies in the quality of the assignment will result in the lowering of the grade. - 2.
-Assignments received 24 hours after the Canvas assignment due date and time will be given a "0" (zero). - 3.
-Any variation to this policy must be clearly stated in the course guide or as a written explanation with the specific assignment.
+Assignments are due at the beginning of class.
+Assignments not turned in at that time but received within 24 hours will be given a starting grade of 80.
+Any deficiencies in the quality of the assignment will result in the lowering of the grade.
+Assignments received 24 hours after the start of class will be given a "0" (zero).